uzluisf/pear-demo/README.md

 $ pear render
 ```

-A `docs` directory will be created.
+A `public` directory will be created.
 You can either open it with a browser
 and navigate to each HTML file to view it.
 Or else...

 * Start a local web server